rbuurma/vic-sem-2020/VicSemSyllabus2020.md

 + Ann Blair, “Note-taking as Information Management” from *Too Much to Know*
 + Henry Wheatley, from What is an Index? (skim)
-+ discussion and outline: Sagnik
++ discussion and outline: Maya, Theo
-+ close reading: Laura, Sagnik
++ close reading: Maya, Theo
-+ criticism summary: Hali
++ criticism summary: Shaoni
-+ seminar paper: Keton
++ seminar paper/reflection: Nicole
-+ break:
++ break: Shaoni

 #### Week 10, March 30: